opensumi/docs/docs/develop/module-apis/editor.en.md

 @Domain(BrowserEditorContribution)
 export class ExampleEditorContribution implements BrowserEditorContribution {
   registerResource(resourceService: ResourceService): void {
-    // Register example_scheme that allows you to open it in the editor and set the corresponding tab icon and name resourceService.registerResourceProvider({
+    // To register example_scheme will allow you to open it in the editor and set related tab icon and name resourceService.registerResourceProvider({
       scheme: 'example_scheme',
       provideResource: async (